BenTheCloudGuy/introduction-to-terraform/Labs/1_core_workflow/day1_operation.md

 > **Important Note**:
 Besides information about terrafform-managed-resources, `tfstate` will often contain sensitive information and therefore must be kept be very secure.
 You will see that it's in `.gitignore` to make sure it's not accidentally checked into version control.
 We'll cover more on State Management later.

----

-**6. Version control your code**

-* Add `main.tf` and `.terraform.hcl.lock` to git

-* Below will only include `main.tf` because all other items such as `terraform.tfstate`, `.terraform` are in `.gitgnore`.

-    ```bash
-        # Make sure you're in right folder
-        cd /workspaces/introduction-to-terraform/working

-        # add
-        git add .
-        # Commit
-        git commit -m "created resource group"

-        # or
-        # just one line
-        git commit -am "created resource group"
-    ```

-* You are welcome to push your changes to your own github remote if you prefer.
-* If you're new to git, and unsure about these steps.
-Feel free to skip for now, and we can cover these tomorrow when discussing Terraform and DevOps.

----